On this page

 Understanding where monk parakeets nest and how their nest locations shift over time can help predict where outages are likely to occur.

-For this study1, I examined monk parakeet nest survey data from 2001 to 2007 in Broward and Miami-Dade counties in Florida to understand how distributions have shifted over time.
-Better understanding of monk parakeet population shifts is critical for making management decisions or reacting to new nests.
+For this study, I examined Monk parakeet nest survey data from 2001 to 2007 in Broward and Miami-Dade counties in Florida to understand how distributions have shifted over time.
+Knowing monk parakeet population shifts is critical for making management decisions or reacting to new nests.

 The Florida Power and Light (FPL) Company performed nest surveys within Broward and Miami-Dave Counties in Florida among their transmission, distribution, and substation equipment.
 On each piece of equipment, researchers counted the number of nests and recorded the pole type and construction material, along with any electric equipment present.